ohler55/ojg/design.md

-# How I wrote a fast JSON parser and full JSONPath for Go
+# A Journey building a fast JSON parser and full JSONPath for Go

-**TBD make title more fun**

 I had a dream.
 I'd write a fast JSON parser, generic data, and JSONPath implementation and it would be beautiful, well organized, and